ethan546/FRC-2015-Recycle-Rush/README.md

 FRC-2015-Recycle-Rush
 =====================
-This repository contains the Aragon Robotics Team's 2015 codebase for use in the game R3C3CY3 RU$H. Code is written in Java using WPILib's Command-Based Robot structure.
+This repository contains the Aragon Robotics Team's 2015 codebase for use in the game Recycle Rush.
+Code is written in Java using WPILib's Command-Based Robot structure.
 Members
 =====================
 Miles P. Olson